Have you heard of Old Town San Diego?

 The county of San Diego contained gold and other precious gems such as tourmaline, kunzite, morganite, topaz, garnet, and gold, spurring immigration and development in the area.

 In 1850, California was granted statehood.
 The Old Town San Diego State Historic Park represents the history of San Diego from the years 1821-1872.

 Where is Old Town San Diego Located?

 Old Town San Diego is a blast from the past.
 This living historic park allows you to take a step back in time to see how people lived and worked in the time periods of 1821-1872.

-There are many things to do in Old Town San Diego.
-There are museums, restaurants, shopping, and live music entertainment.
+There are many things to do in Old Town San Diego such as museums, restaurants, shopping, and live music entertainment.

 Admission and Hours